driftwoodinteractive/fmPDA/README.md

 continue to use FileMaker::isError().
 Even so, it's recommended that you should switch to fmGetIsError() in the future to reduce/eradicate your dependence on a class called FileMaker.
-You'll run into conflicts if you do this and keep FileMaker's old classes in your include tree, so beware.
+You'll run into conflicts if you do this and keep FileMaker's old classes in your include tree.
+You Have Been Warned.